bhoover85/ol/README.md

     $ cd ol/
     $ bundle install

 From here you can start the web server with `rackup` and browse to http://localhost:9292 or run tests with `bundle exec rspec`.
+On first load the database will be created and populated with the CSV data.

 <br/>